-Always disconnect the battery before servicing high current fuses.
+WARNING: Always disconnect the battery before servicing high current fuses.

-To reduce risk of electrical shock, always replace the cover to the power distribution box before reconnecting the battery or refilling fluid reservoirs.
-The power distribution box is in the engine compartment.
+WARNING: To reduce risk of electrical shock, always replace the cover to the power distribution box before reconnecting the battery or refilling fluid reservoirs.

+The engine compartment fuse box is in the engine compartment.
 It has high-current fuses that protect your vehicle's main electrical systems from overloads.

-If the battery has been disconnected and reconnected, some features will need to be reset.
-See Changing the 12V Battery (page 354).
+If you disconnect and reconnect the battery, you need to reset some features.
+See Changing the 12V Battery (page 373).